 8. Hähnchenschenkel mit Kartoffelsalat

-German Hähnchenschenkel mit Kartoffelsalat offers a great German flavor that can’t be replicated by any other type of German food.
+German Hähnchenschenkel mit Kartoffelsalat offers a great flavor that any other type of German food can’t replicate.

 9. Leberwurst or Leberkäse

 Leberwurst is a type of German sausage and is another popular street food in Germany that you should try!
 German leberwurst consists of pork liver and bacon.

 Most leberwursts have a coarse ground texture and is usually served with German soft buns.
 German leberwurst also contains salt and spices such as pepper.